Flexible Modeling of Demographic Transition Processes with a Bayesian Hierarchical B-splines Model: Model Validation

-Finally, to provide a more comprehensive view of uncertainty calibration beyond the 95\% credible interval, we report the proportion of held-out observations falling below the $5\%$, $10\%$, $25\%$, and $50\%$ posterior quantiles, and the proportion of observations above the $50\%$, $75\%$, $90\%$, and $95\%$ posterior quantiles.
-These measures can be thought of as summarizing a Probability Integral Transform.

-The observations are split into training and validation sets in two different ways, which are described below.

-\paragraph*{Exercise 1: Hold-out at random} The first validation is designed to evaluate the performance of the model when a subset of data are held-out at random.
-Choose $20\%$ of the observations at random for the validation set $\bm{y}^{\mathrm{val}}$.
-The remaining observations make up $\bm{y}^{\mathrm{train}}$.
-We use all of the held-out observations as long as there is at least one non-held-out observation within the same country for calculating the summary measures.
-This procedure is repeated 5 times and the summary measures averaged.

-\paragraph*{Exercise 2: Hold-out after cutoff year} The second validation is designed to evaluate the performance of the model in medium-term projections.
+The validation is designed to evaluate the performance of the model in medium-term projections.
 First, let $L$ define a cutoff point, in years.
 Let $\bm{y}^\mathrm{train} = \{ y_i : t[i] < L \}$, and $\bm{y}^\mathrm{val} = \{ y_i : t[i] \geq L \}$.
 Countries that do not have any observations before the cutoff $L$ are not included in the summary measures.
 Because errors are likely to be correlated within countries, only the most recent held-out observation for each country is used to compute the validation measures.